-There is hereby established a Council on Aging consisting of seven citizens of this Town, appointed by the Selectmen for terms not to exceed four years for any member.
+There is hereby established a Council on Aging consisting of seven citizens of this Town, appointed by the select board members for terms not to exceed four years for any member.
 Said terms shall be staggered so that not more than three appointments shall be made in any calendar year.
 Members can be re-appointed for successive terms.

-The duties of said Council on Aging shall be to:
+The duties of said Council on Aging shall be to: (1) identify the total needs of the community's elderly population;

-- (1) identify the total needs of the community's elderly population; - (2) educate the community and enlist support and participation of all citizens concerning these needs; - (3) design, promote or implement services to fill these needs, or coordinate present existing services in the community; - (4) promote and support any other programs which are designed to assist elderly programs in the community.
+- (2) educate the community and enlist support and participation of all citizens concerning these needs; - (3) design, promote or implement services to fill these needs, or coordinate present existing services in the community; - (4) promote and support any other programs which are designed to assist elderly programs in the community.
 Said Council on Aging shall cooperate with the Commonwealth of Massachusetts Office of Elder Affairs and shall be cognizant of all State and Federal legislation concerning funding, information exchange, and program planning which exists for better community programming for the elderly.

-Said Council on Aging shall give an annual report to the Selectmen with a copy of that report directed to the Commonwealth of Massachusetts, Office of Elder Affairs.
+Said Council on Aging shall give an annual report to the select board members with a copy of that report directed to the Commonwealth of Massachusetts, Office of Elder Affairs.

 Adopted as Article VIII 3/06/1975 Approved by AG.
+4/25/1975

-4/25/1975 Redesignated 5/1/1978 Approved by A.G.
-8/29/1978
+Redesignated 5/1/1978 Approved by A.G.
+8/29/1978 Amended 6/22/2020 Approved by A.G.
+10/16/2020